DERMATOLOGY : PATIENT SCHEDULING + COSMETIC CONSULT CAPTURE

 Phones, messages, pathology callbacks, provider schedules, cosmetic consults, urgent new-patient questions, and treatment follow-up all land on the same few people.
 That is not laziness.
 It is overload by design.

-That is why owners and managers still feel the need to check what was missed.
+That is why practice leaders and managers still feel the need to check what was missed.
 The clinic can look polished and still leak badly if the first-touch system is too manual to trust.

 The front desk is still the single point of failure for too much revenue